 In my last post about India, I mentioned how travel to this country can be challenging for Westerners.
-There’s no shame in deciding that you don’t want to spend your vacation time struggling to stay healthy or trying to interpret head bobbles.
+There’s no shame in deciding that you don’t want to spend your vacation time struggling to stay healthy in India or trying to interpret head bobbles.
 However, if you’re not deterred by the potential challenges India presents, and are maybe even intrigued by them, this post is for you and can help you discover where to go in Northwest India.

 I spent 3 weeks traveling around Northwest India on a tour organized by Wandering Earl, so, needless to say, I haven’t been everywhere.
-In fact, some of India’s most popular tourist destinations are located in Rajasthan, a state I haven’t visited.
+In fact, some of India’s most popular tourist destinations are located in Rajasthan, a state I haven’t visited yet.
 I want to see the beautiful architecture in Jaipur as much as the next person, but here’s my advice for where else you should spend your first trip to India.

 If you’re traveling around Northwest India, you’ll probably fly into Delhi and, while it’s a fascinating city, it makes for an overwhelming introduction to the country.
 Delhi sprawls, the streets are crowded, the smells are strong, the metro is complex, and the air quality was lower than I was used to.
 I mention all of this because, although I think you should spend some time in Delhi, I don’t think you should navigate this city first.
 My first days in India were a jetlagged blur, and I was much happier once we got to McLeod Ganj, which you can read about later in this post.